WebCoder49/code-input/docs/vue-tutorial.md

 ### 1. Create a Nuxt app

 First, create a Nuxt project.
-(If you already have a Vue project then you can skip this step).
+(If you already have a Nuxt project then you can skip this step).
 On a command line, type this:
 ```bash
 npm create nuxt@latest syntax-highlighter
 ```